openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_problem.rst

   generates numbers.
 For more information, see :ref:`Use Randomization in a Numerical Input Problem`.

-* Select an option other than Never for the **Randomization** setting.
+* Select an option other than **Never** for the **Randomization** setting.

 .. note:: The **Randomization** setting serves a different purpose from "problem randomization".
-The **Randomization** setting affects how numeric values are randomized within a single problem.
+The **Randomization** setting affects how numeric values are randomized within a single problem and requires the inclusion of a Python script.
 Problem randomization offers different problems or problem versions to different learners.
 For more information, see :ref:`Problem Randomization`.

-The **Randomization** setting has the following options.
+The edX Platform has a 20-seed maximum for randomization.
+This means that learners see up to 20 different problem variants for every problem that has **Randomization** set to an option other than **Never**.
+It also means that every answer for the 20 different variants is reported by the Answer Distribution report and edX Insights.
+Limiting the number of variants to a maximum of 20 allows for better analysis of learner submissions by allowing you to detect common incorrect answers and usage patterns for such answers.

+For more information, see :ref:`Student_Answer_Distribution` in this guide, or `Review Answers to Graded Problems`_ or `Review Answers to Ungraded Problems`_ in *Using edX Insights*.

+.. important:: Whenever you choose an option other than **Never** for a problem, the Answer Distribution report and edX Insights include up to 20 variants for the problem, even if the problem was not actually configured to include randomly generated values.
+This can make data collected for problems that cannot include randomly generated values, (including, but not limited to, all multiple choice, checkboxes, dropdown, and text input problems), extremely difficult to interpret.

+You can choose the following options for the **Randomization** setting.

 .. list-table::
    :widths: 15 70